pierreNomazy/lfs_BOM/README.md

                     value = component.name_component
                     price = component.get_price

-In lfs.catalog.cart.views.py
-In line 250 delete only the charactere "-" in  " if key.startswith("property-"): "

 In lfs.cart.added_to_cart_items, and in cart_inline.html and in checkout_cart-inline.html delete or comment line display_property 35 to 39.